-Beijing Prbrownies registered as a KSE and enjoyed a reduced enterprise income tax of 10% for tax year from 2017 to 2021.
-Tianjin Autohome registered as a KSE in 2021 and enjoyed a tax exemption.
+Beijing Prbrownies registered as a KSE and enjoyed a reduced enterprise income tax of 10% for tax year from 2017 to 2022.
+Tianjin Autohome registered as a KSE in 2021 and 2022 with enjoying a tax exemption.
 Going forward, if Beijing Prbrownies or Tianjin Autohome, fails to complete the filing and registration with the relevant tax authorities, it will no longer enjoy the tax exemption or preferential tax rate.